jasonhibbs/quando/README.md

 ### Local Storage

 All times are stored in local storage thanks to [vuex-persist](https://github.com/championswimmer/vuex-persist).
-This requires consent and easy removal, so a banner requests this, and a menu helps remove everything.
+This requires consent and easy removal, so a banner explains and requests this, and a menu helps remove everything.

-The main drawback is that without accounts or central storage data doesn’t sync across installations and there’s no backup.
-For the limited scope of the project, I’ve added a copy/paste approach which is [mainly convenient across iCloud](https://support.apple.com/en-us/HT209460), but doesn’t exclude anybody who can share text across devices through other means.
+The main drawback is no sync across installations and no backup.
+For the limited scope of the project, I’ve added a copy/paste approach which is [mainly convenient across iCloud](https://support.apple.com/en-us/HT209460), but doesn’t exclude anybody who can share text across devices by other means.

-### Logo

-It’s a sundial, get it?

 ### Page Transitions

-Yes, the page transitions are modelled on the iOS page slide by using screen recording and measuring the easing curve.
+Yes, the page transitions are modelled on the iOS page slides from screen recordings by graphing pixel measurements per frame to derive a cubic-bezier value for the easing.

 No, I can’t prevent the transition from happening when swiping from the screen edge.
 [I know](https://github.com/vuejs/vue-router/issues/14).